fabio-sv/sockets/README.md

 ###### `send`

 When the client emits the action `'send'`, API Gateway picks it up, and calls the associated Lambda once again.
 The lambda then fetches all the connection ids in the DynamoDB table barring it's own, and sends a message to each one.
-This is obviously a broadcast message, and if private messaging is required, then this would have to be implemented in similar patterns to servered architectures.
+If private messaging is required, then this would have to be implemented in similar patterns to servered architectures.

 ```javascript
 // To send a message